Clemco Wrote the Book on Abrasive Blasting (and made the movie)

 16 mm Films—In Color!

-Shortly after Clemco published the first edition of Blast Off, it produced two films that illustrated the booklet’s content: Blast Off the movie and the The ABC’s of Surface Preparation.
+Shortly after Clemco published the first edition of Blast Off, it produced two films that illustrated the booklet’s content: Blast Off the movie and the ABC’s of Surface Preparation.
 Clemco literature at the time proudly advertised free showings of these two 16 mm color films.

 Through the magic of modern technology, Clemco has converted these 16 mm films into digital format.
 Before viewing these films, remember that Clemco was originally a division of Clementina, a contractor equipment-rental business headquartered in San Francisco, which is why San Francisco backdrops prominently appear in these films.
 So sit back, relax, and enjoy a bit of blasting industry nostalgia.
 (In color!)